 The Rose Garden

-The gorgeous Rose Garden was created by Henry and Arabella Huntington in 1908.
+The gorgeous Rose Garden on the grounds was created by Henry and Arabella Huntington in 1908.
 Roses were Arabella’s favorite flower and there are now more than 3,000 individual rose bushes on the property in 1200 varieties.
 They bloom from March through Thanksgiving.

 In the center of the rose garden is a French stone tempietto with a statue of Cupid and a young maiden who captured him called Love, the Captive of Youth.

-The Huntington Rose Garden Tea Room in the Rose Garden offers a classy English tea service with finger sandwiches and pastries.
-It’s a perfect place to enjoy the afternoon with girlfriends or other tea lovers.
+The Huntington Rose Garden Tea Room serves a classy English high tea with finger sandwiches and pastries.
+It’s a lovely venue to enjoy the afternoon with other tea lovers.
+(The Tea Room is set to reopen on May 23, 2023, newly renovated)

 One of my favorite tea companies, “Art of Tea,” based in Los Angeles, has created two blends for the Huntington Library called “Huntington Blend” and “Huntington Rose.”
-They provide many of the teas served in the gardens.
-Of course, I had to buy some at the gift store before I left.
+The company provides many of the teas served in the gardens and you can purchase it in the gift shop.

 The Japanese Garden